-"In photolithography, a single defect ruins the chip.
-Our daily work with the AIT answers the semiconductor industry’s most pressing mask R&D questions.
-We study the unique EUV response to defects, mask architectures, and defect repair strategies."
+In photolithography, a single defect ruins the chip.
+Our daily work with SHARP answers the semiconductor industry’s most pressing mask R&D questions.
+We study the unique EUV response to defects, mask architectures, and defect repair strategies.

 In photolithography, masks carry the circuit pattern that becomes printed on a wafer (chip) one layer at a time.
 For EUV lithography specifically, masks are made from ultra-smooth 6-inch glass plates coated with an EUV-reflective multilayer coating, and a patterned absorbing layer on top.
 The behavior of the entire system, from the glass, to the coating, to the absorber, is highly wavelength specific, so measuring with EUV light is imperative.
-The AIT is a SEMATECH-sponsored mask-measuring EUV Fresnel zoneplate microscope that delivers high-resolution images of defects and patterns, years ahead of commercial tools.
+SHARP is a mask-measuring EUV Fresnel zoneplate microscope that delivers high-resolution images of defects and patterns, years ahead of commercial tools.

 Defects that appear severe to visible or ultraviolet light and to electron-beam microscopy can be transparent to EUV light, and vice-versa.